 The Catchmaster Flying Insect Trap is the least expensive of these options.
 The manufacturer recommends you place a trap every 25-50 feet, so the affordable price gets higher depending on the size of your land.

 - CATCH PESKY BUGS: Trap mosquitoes, gnats, flies, horse fly, housefly, nat, lantern fly, knat, and many other irritating flying insect with this...

 - PROTECT YOUR HOUSE: Hanging hook lets you place the trap anywhere near common bug infested areas in your home to lure, and catch all pests.
 Try...

 - THE GREAT OUTDOORS: Perfect for porches, garage, patios, gardens, stable, lawn, chicken coop, and any popular hotbeds for flying insects to keep them...

 Depending on your budget and how big an area you are targeting, there are several biting fly traps on the market to address your needs.
-If biting flies are your biggest problem, an average fly trap will not do the trick.
+If biting flies along with other pesky insects are your biggest problem, an average fly trap will not do the trick.
 You must purchase a biting fly trap.
 They are available as mentioned above and it is always best to shop early in the season for these traps.